 What is Steven Spielberg‘s greatest movie?
 What’s his most important one?
 Okay, but what’s your personal favorite?
 It wouldn’t be surprising if you gave a totally different answer for each of those question.
-His directorial career is so impressive and so unassailable it’s almost impossible to name one film as his definitive best anything, because no one else in Hollywood history can match either the breadth of his resume--which covers almost every genre--or his sheer number of amazing films.
-Yet one single scene from his illustrious career stands above all the rest, not simply because its Spielberg at his absolute best, but it distills everything we love about going to the movies.
+His directorial career is so impressive and so unassailable it’s almost impossible to name one film as his definitive best anything.
+No one else in Hollywood history can match either the breadth of his resume–which covers almost every genre–or his sheer number of amazing films.
+Yet one single scene from his illustrious career stands above all the rest.
+Not simply because its Spielberg at his absolute best, but it distills everything we love about going to the movies.
 He brought dinosaurs to life.

-In 1993, the original Jurassic Park wasn’t the best Steven Spielberg film released that year--Schindler’s List takes that title.
-But for everything he has ever accomplished, no other director has ever done a better job of bringing childlike wonder to the screen, and there’s nothing more wondrous than seeing an actual dinosaur.
+In 1993, the original Jurassic Park wasn’t the best Steven Spielberg film released that year.
+Schindler’s List takes that title.
+But for all his accomplishments no other director has ever done a better job of bringing childlike wonder to the screen.
+Well there’s nothing more wondrous than seeing an actual dinosaur.
 And the iconic, unforgettable first time we see one in Jurassic Park shows him using all of his best, signature techniques to create one of the absolute greatest moments in cinematic history.